 They are held in the Elmwood Youth & Community Centre, at the junction of Darlington Road and Greens Lane, Hartburn, Stockton-on-Tees.
 (Click to see location map)

-Meetings begin promptly at 7-15pm and finish between 9.30 and 10.00pm.
+Meetings begin promptly at 7:15pm and finish around 9:45pm.
 There is a short interval for refreshments.

 There is no admission charge.

 Although our monthly meetings are our primary activities, we do a whole lot more besides.
 More information about the events the Teesside Branch organise can be found accompanying the photographs in the Branch Picture Gallery.

 Teesside Branch has just under 50 paid up members.

 A total of about 24 different people (plus guests and visitors) attended our monthly meetings during the course of 2018.
 This number includes a spread of ages, and both sexes are represented with a little under a third of those attending being ladies.

 Our attendance for 2018 was in the range 14 to 21 with an average of just under 18.

 The Teesside Branch committee is scheduled to meet formally twice each year (typically March and October) but additional meetings are added as and when they are deemed necessary.
 The advantage of having a large committee is that the workload is shared and a better spread of views can be taken into consideration to better represent all our members.

 The Teesside Branch is part of Zone One of the BCSS, the only other Branch in the Zone being Northumbria Branch (our neighbours to the north who meet in Newcastle).
 To the south the nearest Branches are York and Bridlington.